 Don’t Use Stock Photos

+If you are running your business, then not using stock photos is definitely included in the list of LinkedIn best practices.
 LinkedIn’s research has suggested that LinkedIn posts with pictures have a 98% better comment rate, so the best practice is to use rich and immersive images.

 For example, Airbnb gets images from its employees and hosts for its social media accounts.
 Using original and unique photos can help you stand out from a sea of brands than using random stock images and footage for LinkedIn video ads.